purduehackers/webring/README.md

 $ ./go-webring -h
 Usage of ./go-webring
-  -c, --contact string         Contact instructions for errors (default "contact the admin and let them know what's up") -i, --index string           Path to home page template (default "index.html") -l, --listen string          Host and port go-webring will listen on (default "127.0.0.1:2857") -m, --members string         Path to list of webring members (default "list.txt")
+  -c, --contact string         Contact instructions for errors (default "contact the admin and let them know what's up") -h, --host string            Host this webring runs on, primarily used for validation -i, --index string           Path to home page template (default "index.html") -l, --listen string          Host and port go-webring will listen on (default "127.0.0.1:2857") -m, --members string         Path to list of webring members (default "list.txt")